 Affordable Wager Limits

 The biggest advantage of the online version of the game, however, lies in its affordability.
-Due to additional costs incurred on personnel and on the physical equipment needed to play the game – not to mention the valuable space taken up on the casino floor – live craps operators simply have to feature larger minimums on their games.
+Due to additional costs incurred on personnel and on the physical equipment needed to play the game – not to mention the valuable space taken up on the casino floor – live craps operators have to feature larger minimums on their games.
 In an online casino on the other hand, the minimum can be as low as $0.50 – as it is at Virgin/Tropicana’s online craps tables.

 Online Craps Basics